 Tax Residence Issues

-Cancelling your residence with the Comune and transferring abroad should mean that you lose your Italian tax residence status.
+Cancelling your residence with the Comune and transferring your habitual abroad should mean that you lose your Italian tax residence status.

 Let us know if you need any assistance.